 We only stayed the weekend, because it was all the time I could get away.
 It's a sect that welcomes visitors because they try to recruit everyone who goes to visit them.
 They try to persuade visitors to stay for 3 days because they boast that it only takes them 3 days to brainwash people so that they want to stay forever.

 But I couldn't stay any longer.
 So I said good-bye to my friend and she invited me to return one day.
-She took me down to town, Nerja, where we caught an evening bus to Malaga on Sunday, and that was the last I ever heard of her.
+She took me down to town, where we caught an evening bus home on Sunday, and that was the last I ever heard of her.

-A couple of years later, by chance, as we trekked along the Chillar River in Nerja, I was able to
+A couple of years later, by chance, as we trekked along the river near the town, I was able to

 revisit the land where all of this adventure had taken place.
 There was nothing